Note

 Limitations

-- You can back up and restore ADE encrypted VMs within the same subscription.
+- You can back up and restore ADE-encrypted VMs within the same subscription.

 Before you start

-Before you start, do the following:
+Before you start, follow these steps:

-- Review the support matrix for Azure VM backup
+- Review the support matrix for Azure VM backup.

 Configure a backup policy